John T. Downey: Third Force

 After a year of training, Downey traveled to a secret compound in Japan that was part of the United States Korean War effort called Third Force or Operation Tropic.
-The goal of Third Force was to recruit and train a network of Chinese ex-pats as operatives who could infiltrate China, create a guerilla force, and identify disaffected Chinese generals who could destabilize China.
+The goal of Third Force was to recruit and train a network of Chinese ex-pats as operatives who could infiltrate China, create a guerrilla force, and identify disaffected Chinese generals who could destabilize China.
 By no fault of Downey, the Third Force program ultimately failed; CIA historian Nicholas Dujmovic stated, "The whole program smacked of amateurism."

 Downey was assigned to select, train, and oversee a team of Chinese operatives.
 In April 1952, his first team of four operatives were air-dropped into southern China and were never heard from again.
 In July 1952, his second four-man team parachuted into Manchuria and successfully established radio contact with Downey.
 The CIA assigned a Chinese courier to Downey's team as a radio operator and who would communicate between the team of operatives and Downey at the CIA base.
 The courier was air-dropped to Manchuria in September 1952.
 The mission was completed in November and the courier radioed for extraction.

 On November 29, 1952, two pilots, Downey, and a newly arrived CIA paramilitary officer Richard Fecteau took an unarmed C-47 Skytrain airplane into China to extract the courier via a snatch pickup.
 This was the first time the CIA had tried the snatch pickup maneuver—something declared too risky to do by the United States Air Force and no Chinese operatives were trained in operating the pulley system used to raise the man on the ground.
 As a result, Downey and Fecteau were called on for the extraction operation over enemy territory—the first operational mission for both men.